arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 2016-04-15 11:07:51 +0200 stopping agent
 ```

-And here we are with out problem reproduced.
+And here we are with our problem reproduced.
 This time Ruby waited for the thread `t` to finish.
 So it waited
 for the 15s sleep `delay` inside the `ensure` block.
 I did not see that coming.

 I was able to randomly cause this behavior in Ruby `2.1` and `2.2` as well.
 The behavior of this program